fe2s/xap-hot-deploy/README.md

 Results
 ---
-In case if there are no problems with hot-redeploy application you can see success message and details for restarting pu instances:
+In case if there are no problems with hot-redeploy application you can see success message and details about restarting pu instances:
 ```sh
 14:51:44,392  INFO main ConfigInitializer:init:28 - Gigaspaces location: /home/user/gigaspaces-xap-premium-10.0.0-ga
 14:51:44,393  INFO main ConfigInitializer:init:29 - Pu to restart: [space, cinema, mirror]